ibm-cloud-docs/vpc/block_storage_vpc_ts8.md

 Remove the `sdp` profile reference from your request and replace it with a supported profile such as `general-purpose`, `5iops-tier`, `10iops-tier`, or `custom`.
 For more information about available profiles, see [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc?topic=vpc-block-storage-profiles).
 {: tsResolve}

-If your workload requires the Defined Performance profile, contact your IBM representative to request allowlist access.
+If your workload requires the Defined Performance profile, contact your IBM representative or submit an [allowlisting request](https://forms.monday.com/forms/6f855ea28400d75ef31e540e39c1d31a?r=use1&SDSallowlist=){: external}.{: external}.